thelunarmouse/thelunarmouse/README.md

 ### Hi there 👋

+My name is Amber Curtis - also known as @thelunarmouse on instagram, youtube, twitter and across most of the internet XD.

+I love to learn, and I even have a website where I document what I am currently learning, so you can join me on my journey!
+Check out www.thelunarmouse.co.uk to find out more!

 <!--
 **thelunarmouse/thelunarmouse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.